Published on: 12/20/2022

 What’s a Belay Device?

-A belay device is climbing equipment used to give a belay to a climber.
-The climbing rope is threaded into the belay device and secured to the belay loop of the belayer’s harness.
+A belay device is climbing equipment that gives a belay to a climber.
+The climbing rope is threaded into the belay device and secured to the belay loop of the belayer’s harness with a carabiner.

 A belay device functions like a brake on the climbing rope.
 The belay device, in combination with the belayer’s brake hand, creates friction on the rope, which allows the belayer to keep the tension and remain in control of the rope.